Operating Philosophy

 Structure Produces Behavior

-Judgement Is Applied In Context
+Judgement Applied in Context

 Authority is a System Input